Created on

 Solution

-Technical terms are explained in relation to what firewall ports need to be open to allow the traffic.
+Technical terms are explained about what firewall ports need to be open to allow the traffic.

 FTP - File Transfer Protocol: uses TCP port 21 for command and TCP port 20 for data transfer.